Meningococcal Meningitis Decision

 Measles, Mumps and Rubella (MMR)

 New York State public health law requires that students taking 6 or more credits provide documentation of immunity to measles, mumps, and rubella (MMR) before their first term of study.
 There are several ways to document immunity.
-In all cases, the Columbia University MMR form must be completed and submitted to 402 John Jay Hall no later than the specified deadline, which is listed on the Health Services website.
+In all cases, the Columbia University MMR form must be completed and submitted to the Immunization Office in Alfred Lerner Hall, 7th Floor, no later than the specified deadline, which is listed on the Health Services website.
 Please note: the MMR form requires a physician's signature.

 In addition, Health Services at Columbia recommends that all students be properly immunized against or have immunity to the following: hepatitis B (three-dose series), varicella (chicken pox), tetanus, diphtheria, and all routine childhood diseases.
 These immunizations are available at Primary Care Medical Services.
 Students enrolled in the Health Service Program are no longer charged for the following vaccines when administered at Health Services: